 Glossary and Terms: Probability and Statistics

 Average - The average is a number that is one way to find the typical value of a set of numbers.
-You find the average by summing the numbers and then dividing the total by the number of numbers in the set.
+You find the average by adding up all the numbers and then dividing the total by the number of numbers in the set.

 To find the average of the data set (1, 3, 3, 4, 4, 5, 8)